vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 ### Moisturizing

-Moisturizing (with vaseline hydrating lotion)  at a decent regularity in general, and particularly after being in dry environments, cold or hot environments, or extensive hand washing or sanitizer use, can keep the overall risk of wounds low.
+Moisturizing (with vaseline hydrating lotion) at a decent regularity in general, and particularly before and after being in dry environments, cold or hot environments, or extensive hand washing or sanitizer use, can keep the overall risk of wounds low.

 The hands in particular should be moisturized frequently given their extensive contact with other stuff and frequent washing and